-Below is a basic overview of the ISO 13845:2016 revision, followed by a summary of the biggest challenges Chris has witnessed during audits, and what he recommends doing to overcome them:
+Below is a basic overview of the ISO 13485:2016 revision, followed by an ISO 13485 summary of the biggest challenges Chris has witnessed during audits, and what he recommends doing to overcome them:

-The most recent revision to ISO 13485 is the 3rd since it was initially introduced, and organizations currently certified under the old version (2003) have until March 1, 2019, to complete transition to the new version of the standard.
+The most recent revision to ISO 13485 is the 3rd since it was initially introduced, and organizations currently certified under the old version (ISO 13485 version 2003) have until March 1, 2019, to complete transition to the new version of the standard.
 ISO 13485:2016 places a greater focus on aligning ISO requirements with those of the current regulatory environment of the medical device field.
 As an example, auditors will be looking for things like an MDF file or a device master record file to be kept and updated whereas before that was not necessarily a requirement of certification.
-The newest version also places a greater emphasis on supply chain management.
+The latest version of ISO 13485 also places a greater emphasis on supply chain management.
 What does that mean exactly?
-The goal is to encourage companies to look beyond only their own shops, so to speak, and following their devices through the whole supply chain.
+The goal is to encourage companies to look beyond only their own shops, so to speak, and follow their devices through the whole supply chain.
 For instance, are your components coming from suppliers who are certified or have a quality management system in place?

 1. Implementing risk-based management of medical devices beyond only the product's realization.
 In other words, is your company ready to consider how to mitigate the risks of your device throughout the product's life cycle?
 From cradle-to-grave? i.e. Starting with product development, testing, and production, but moving past distribution to also consider usage, repair, and end of life.